Bridie Kean: Personal life

 Bridie is engaged to long-term partner and fellow Paralympian Chris Bond.
 The couple had their first child in late 2019.

-Her brother Michael works on channel 10's The Project
+Kean is one of three Assistant Chef de Missions for the Australian team at the 2024 Summer Paralympics.
+In May 2024, she was appointed to the Australian Sports Commission Board.

 Wheelchair basketball

 When she was 15, Kean was encouraged to take up wheelchair basketball by Liesl Tesch.
 She was invited to a training camp, and started playing the sport on the state and national level in 2003.
 In 2011/2012, the Australian Sports Commission gave her a A$17,000 grant as part of their Direct Athlete Support (DAS) program.
 A 4 point player, she plays as a forward.

 University

 Kean had a wheelchair basketball scholarship with the University of Illinois at Urbana–Champaign that ended in 2010.